 Giving birth to a child is considered one of the most wonderful phases in a woman’s life.
 All women want to give birth to their babies in the most natural way, but not always is it possible.
 A caesarean delivery becomes a necessity if the mother-to-be has certain complications during pregnancy.
 There are certain medical reasons that call for a c-section to ensure the safety of the newborn child and the mother.

-What is a Cesarean Delivery?
+What is Caesarean Delivery?

-A cesarean delivery, also known as a c-section, is a surgical procedure which involves making an incision on the abdomen of a woman, either along the midline or in a transverse manner.
+A caesarean delivery, also known as a c-section, is a surgical procedure which involves making an incision on the abdomen of a woman, either along the midline or in a transverse manner.
 This allows the uterus to open and provide access to the child, allowing him to be delivered.
 Caesarean deliveries are either planned in advance or may be opted if specific complications arise during delivery.

 Causes of a Planned Caesarean Delivery

 In a few cases, either the mother or a doctor may decide in advance to proceed ahead with a caesarean delivery instead of a normal vaginal delivery.
 The causes of a scheduled c-section generally depend on the type of pregnancy, the presence of medical conditions, or the medical history of the mother.

 1. Multiple Babies